Skip to content

 How long is the typical wait for paediatric occupational therapy in Victoria?

-Wait times for paediatric OT in Victoria vary depending on the provider and whether you're accessing public or private services.
-Public services through hospitals may have longer wait lists, sometimes several months.
+Wait times for paediatric OT in Victoria vary depending on the service provider and your child's needs.
+Public services through the NDIS or state-funded programs may have longer wait lists, sometimes several months.
 Private practitioners often have shorter wait times.
-It's worth contacting several providers in Essendon to ask about their current availability.
-If your child has urgent needs, speak with your GP about priority referral options.
+It's worth contacting several providers in Essendon to understand current availability.
+If you're concerned about your child's development, your GP can discuss options and help prioritise assessment.

 What does a first occupational therapy appointment involve for my child?